saltsnack/FedAvg/README.md

 python server.py -nc 100 -cf 0.1 -E 5 -B 10 -mn mnist_cnn  -ncomm 1000 -iid 0 -lr 0.01 -vf 20 -g 0
 ```

 which means there are 100 clients,  we randomly select 10 in each communicating round.
+The epoch and batch size are set to 5 and 10.There are three models to do experiments: mnist_2nn mnist_cnn and cifar_cnn, and we choose mnist_cnn in this command.
+The learning rate is 0.01, we validate the codes every 20 rounds during the training, training stops after 1000 rounds.
 The data set are allocated in Non-IID way.
-The epoch and batch size are set to 5 and 10.
-The learning rate is 0.01, we validate the codes every 20 rounds during the training, training stops after 1000 rounds.
-There are three models to do experiments: mnist_2nn mnist_cnn and cifar_cnn, and we choose mnist_cnn in this command.
 Notice the data set path when run the code of pytorch-version(you can take the source code out of the 'use_pytorch' folder).

 [1] Mcmahan H B , Moore E , Ramage D , et al. Communication-Efficient Learning of Deep Networks from Decentralized Data[J].
 2016.